FreesmTeam/FreesmLauncher/docs/README.md

 ## ✨ Features

-- Offline mode doesn't require signing in with a microsoft account anymore
+- Offline mode doesn't require signing in with a Microsoft account anymore
-- [Ely.by](https://ely.by/) can be used as an account auth option, providing a seamless integration with minecraft.
-You will see your minecraft skin anywhere without any mods or plugins
+- [Ely.by](https://ely.by/) can be used as an account auth option, providing a seamless integration with Minecraft.
+You will see your Minecraft skin anywhere without any mods or plugins
 - Custom authentication server support
 - Polished, minimalist dark and light themes based on a [Fluent-Dark](https://github.com/PrismLauncher/Themes/tree/main/themes/Fluent-Dark) theme with [catppuccin](https://catppuccin.com/)/[rosé pine](https://rosepinetheme.com/) colors and [Microsoft Fluent](https://fluent2.microsoft.design/iconography) icons
 - Animated GIF cat packs with image cropping support
-- In-game screenshots copying to the buffer history support
+- In-game screenshots copying to the buffer history without any mods support
 - Animated snow effect for those who love... snow?
 - Random username and instance icon selection with ultra super advanced and cryptographically secure, absolutely random number generator based on the [lavarand](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
 - FLOSS